 Our advertising mission on Kickstarter ended successfully, with over $600,000 raised directly from trackable advertising.
 We managed to stabilize the fluctuating ROAS, averaging out to $3.34 raised for every $1 spent.

 Our biggest lesson came from not just creating a single buying persona and running with it, but on returning to this multiple times and allowing it to evolve with the new interests we discovered.
-We were guided by data, cross checked across multiple platforms, and performed deep analysis of our competitors’ and our own data.
+We were guided by data, cross-checked across multiple platforms, and performed a deep analysis of our competitors and our own data.

 This amazingly successful Kickstarter campaign was a great team collaboration that completely destroyed the narrative that a low-priced product can’t have a high ROAS.

 At TCF, we always use cross-promotions as an alternative source of relevant traffic.
-As the ultimate advantage with cross-promotions is that they don’t require any marketing budget — yet can still net you substantial profits!
+The ultimate advantage with cross-promotions is that they don’t require any marketing budget — yet can still net you substantial profits!

 The idea is fairly simple: